Moneshsoni/ToDoProject/README.md

-# README
+# ToDoProject

-This README would normally document whatever steps are necessary to get the application up and running.
+This is single page ruby on rails web application for create ToDo List.

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

 * System dependencies
+* ubuntu 20.0.04
+* ruby
+* rails
+* rvm
+* node

 * Configuration

-* Database creation
+* Database creation sqllite

 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* bundel install
+* rvm use ruby-3.0.0

-* ...
+* rails s
-# ToDoProject